The Power of the Doctor: Critical response

 The episode received mostly positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, of 12 critics' reviews are positive, with an average rating of 7.30/10.
 The regeneration scene won an award for "TV Moment of the Year" at the Edinburgh TV Festival.
 Reviewing the episode for Radio Times, Patrick Mulkern said the episode "brings an erratic four-year chapter of this constantly evolving saga to a satisfying close".
 Mulkern particularly found enjoyment in the multiple-Doctor aspect, but still found a few plot holes.
 Isobel Lewis with The Independent wrote that Whittaker's departure "feels bittersweet".
 Lewis further stated that the special "sounds as thrilling as it gets", although she criticised the ending of the relationship between the Doctor and Yaz.
 The Guardians Rebecca Nicholson felt that the episode was paced well and praised the return of old characters.
 Gabriel Tate of Metro shared similar sentiments, writing that he appreciated the numerous past references.
 Writing for The Telegraph, Michael Hogan called "The Power of the Doctor" the best episode of Chibnall's Doctor Who-era and said it was "an electrifying thrill-ride of non-stop surprises".